ErenratZeng/Android-Development-COMP6442/items/report.md

 - If implemented, explain how your solution addresses the task (any detail requirements will be released with the surprise feature specifications).
 - State that "Suprised feature is not implemented" otherwise.
+- Use the user singleton to avoid having to look up user-related information from filebase every time it needs to be called

 <br> <hr>